 Showing 1-24 of 98 items

 Seasonal waterfalls, awe-inspiring bluffs and rugged canyons dominate the storied landscape at Starved Rock.
 Rich with history and beauty, Starved Rock’s hiking trails meander through towering trees and scenic overlooks along the Illinois River.
-Outdoor activities include hiking, canoeing, paddleboat cruises, cross-country skiing, trolley rides, fishing and picnicking.
+Outdoor activities include hiking, canoeing, paddle boat cruises, cross-country skiing, trolley rides, fishing and picnicking.
 Visitors can stay at the historic Starved Rock Lodge or in one of its cozy cabins.

 Full-service Conference Center in Starved Rock State Park.
 Dining room, bar, veranda, outdoor dining, indoor pool (for Lodge guests).
-Retreats, meetings, banquets and dream weddings.
-Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.
+Retreats, meetings, banquets, reunions and all-inclusive dream weddings.
+The Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.

 Kayak through canyons of skyscrapers and architectural wonders, or explore the waters just off beautiful Lake Michigan.
 Kayak Chicago is Chicago’s premier full-service outfitter, offering a variety of tours with certified instructors and guides.
 It’s a truly unique way to experience the urban landscape.